The D’Angelo Law Library welcomes students

 Scan & Deliver is an electronic document delivery service that enables members of the University of Chicago community to obtain scanned portions of books or journal articles from the Library’s collections.
 Requests should be made online, directly from the Library Catalog.
 Requested documents will be scanned and delivered within four business days.
 We will scan chapters from books or single articles from journals, provided that the chapter(s) or article does not exceed 20% of the entire book or journal issue.

-We also offer a paging service for Law School students.
-We will retrieve uncharged Library books located in the stacks of other libraries on campus.
+We also offer a paging service for Law School students for books from our collections, as well as in the stacks of other libraries on campus.
 This service is currently available to Law School students, faculty, and staff only.
-Materials will generally be collected within two business days and placed on hold at the Circulation Desk or delivered to the appropriate carrel.
+Materials will generally be collected within two business days and made available for contactless pick up in the Law Library in front of the service desk.
 You will receive an email when your item is available for pick-up.